SynthstromAudible/DelugeFirmware/CommunityFeatures.md

 ### Audio Clip View
  - ([#141]) Holding the vertical encoder down while turning the horizontal encoder will shift the clip along the underlying audio file, similar to the same interface for instrument clips.

+### Keyboard View
+ - ([#151]) "Learn" can be used in keyboard view to learn a midi input to the current instrument, like when holding learn and pressing audition in normal clip view.
+This also works with kits, where each row can be learned individually.

 <h1 id="runtime-features">Runtime settings aka Community Features Menu</h1>